MicrosoftDocs/azure-docs/articles/azure-resource-manager/resource-manager-policy.md

 ---
 # Resource policy overview
 Resource policies enable you to establish conventions for resources in your organization.
 By defining conventions, you can control costs and more easily manage your resources.
-For example, you can specify that only certain types of virtual machines are allowed, or you can require that all resources have a particular tag.
+For example, you can specify that only certain types of virtual machines are allowed.
+Or, you can require that all resources have a particular tag.
 Policies are inherited by all child resources.
 So, if a policy is applied to a resource group, it is applicable to all the resources in that resource group.

 There are two concepts to understand about policies: